wargio/Twitch-Streamer-Linux/README.md

 * Open the game that you want to stream and set window mode.
 * Open a terminal, browse to the twitch script directory and run the script

-        $ ./twitch_avconv.sh

-* If the avconv script gives you an error, use FFMPEG version. works exactly the same.

         $ ./twitch_ffmpeg.sh

+* Avconv script is deprecated.
+It can give you errors
 * Click with your Mouse on the game window
 * Now you should be live (check on your channel).
 * You can set the Audio settings (select the Null Output on pavucontrol)